This article is part of a larger series on How to Do Payroll.

 Step 8: Save your payroll records.
-As with any business record, you want to make sure you have a copy for at least several years.
+As with any business record, you want to ensure you keep a copy for at least several years.
 Oregon law requires companies to keep time sheets or time records for at least two years and all other payroll records for at least three years.
-These records may be kept electronically, so using a payroll software will save you file cabinet space.
+These records may be kept electronically, so using payroll software will save you file cabinet space.

 Step 9: File payroll taxes with the federal and state government.
-All Oregon state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Oregon Department of Revenue website.
-To pay federal taxes, you can make those payments online using the EFTPS, on one of the following two schedules:
+All Oregon state taxes must be paid to the applicable state agency on the schedule provided (usually quarterly), which you can do online at the Oregon Department of Revenue website.
+To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules:

 - Monthly: When the IRS assigns you a monthly schedule, you need to deposit employment taxes on payments made during a calendar month by the 15th of the following month

 Step 10: Complete year-end payroll reports.
 Every year, you will need to complete payroll reports, including all W-2 forms and 1099 forms.
-These forms need to be in the hands of employees and contractors no later than Jan.
+These forms must be in the hands of employees and contractors no later than Jan.
 31 of the following year.

 Learn more about doing payroll yourself in our guide on how to do payroll.
 It has a free checklist you can download to make sure you don’t miss any steps.

-Oregon mirrors federal regulations.
-To make sure that your company adheres to all laws and regulations, it’s a good idea to speak with an employment law expert in your area.
-To ensure you maintain compliance with payroll regulations, review the ins and outs of doing payroll in Oregon below and consult with an employment law expert in your area.
+Oregon often mirrors federal regulations.
+To ensure that you maintain compliance with payroll regulations, review the ins and outs of doing payroll in Oregon below and consult with an employment law expert in your area.